Salpraz® Heartburn Relief

 Some self help measures suggested below may help your condition.
 Talk to your doctor or pharmacist about these measures and for more information.

-you may be advised that losing some weight will help your condition
+- Weight – you may be advised that losing some weight will help your reflux/indigestion symptoms.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Salpraz Heartburn Relief, even if you do not think the problems are connected with the medicine or they are not listed in this leaflet.